tpaviot/pythonocc-generator/Documentation.md

 [...]
 ```

-The directory structure is the same on windwos (.so is replaced with .pyd) and OSX (.so is replaced with .dyld).
+The directory structure is the same on windows (.so is replaced with .pyd) and OSX (.so is replaced with .dyld).

 Each of this library is dynamically linked to the OCE libraries on which it depends: